gonchigars/Batch8React/plan.md

    - Practice object and array destructuring by creating a function that extracts and logs specific properties from an object and elements from an array.

 ### **2.2 DOM Manipulation**
-   - **Concept**: The DOM (Document Object Model) is an interface that allows JavaScript to interact with and manipulate HTML and CSS.
+   - **Concept**: The DOM (Document Object Model) is the interface through which JavaScript interacts with HTML and CSS.
+React abstracts this process using a virtual DOM.
    - **Key Concepts**:
      - Selecting elements: `getElementById`, `querySelector`.
      - Manipulating elements: `innerHTML`, `style`.